nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Prefixes used in identifying keywords
 The use of prefixes before keywords allows for validation of keywords in the user's input, with Regular Expressions.

-The following prefixes are used to identify the fields:
+The following prefixes are used to identify the fields and its keywords:
-- /n for Name
+- `/n` for Name
-- /mod for Module code
+- `/mod` for Module code
-- /d for Due date or time
+- `/d` for Due date or time
-- /p for Priority
+- `/p` for Priority

 ##### Predicate classes
 The following Predicate classes implements `Predicate<Assignment>` and are used when the user inputs keywords of its assigned field: